 These features are affected by taking of geothermal water, heat and energy from the geothermal aquifer.
-They can also be affected by changing climate and by land uses such as earthworks, damming and diversion, dumping, infill and clearing
+They can also be affected by changing climate and by land uses such as earthworks, damming and diversion, dumping, infill, plant and animal pests and clearing of unique geothermal vegetation.
+Building intensification, industrialisation and infrastructure development can also affect the geothermal landscape, as seen in places like Ngāpuna and Arikikapakapa.